Is a Body Temperature of 35.4°C, 35.5°C or 35.6°C Normal

 Is a temperature below 35.6ºC dangerous?

 Although a body temperature of 35.4°C, 35.5°C or 35.6°C (95.7°F, 95.9°F or 96°F) is not normal, it isn't necessarily dangerous if you are a healthy adult or child.
-You should know whether that temperature is normal for you: if the drop has been sudden, you should take it more seriously and call a doctor.
+Based on all of the above already mentioned factors, you will now whether or not that specific temperature is alright and healthy for your own body.
+If your temperature has dropped suddenly, you should call a doctor.

 - Armpit temperature should be taken by placing a thermometer under the arm for a period of approximately 4 minutes.